-Freeport Village Overlay District (FVOD): The Freeport Village Overlay District as shown on the "Town of Freeport, Maine, Zoning Map", pursuant to the Zoning Ordinance.
+Freeport Village Overlay District (FVOD): The Freeport Village Overlay District as shown on the "Town of Freeport, Maine, Zoning Map", pursuant to the Zoning Ordinance of the Town of Freeport, Maine.

-Freshwater Wetland: Those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, and as defined by the "Corp of Engineers Wetlands Delineation Manual," January, 1987.
+Freshwater Wetland: Those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, and as defined by the "Corp of Engineers Wetlands Delineation Manual,"

+January, 1987.